 - ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
 I like to use Moodle and/or e-mail to remind students of upcoming topics and readings, or to pose questions in light of readings or lecture topics.
-E-mail and Moodle may be used to notify you of cancelled classes or other important and immediate details relating to the course. - ✓ Please, put cell phones away during class.
-Please try to avoid non-essential technology during class. - ✓ Students should not be confused about what paying tuition entitles them to.
+E-mail and Moodle may be used to notify you of cancelled classes or other important and immediate details relating to the course. - ✓ Please, put cell phones away during class (unless of course you're 'attending' class on your cell phone).
+Please try to avoid non-essential technology during class. - ✓ Students should not be confused about what paying tuition entitles one to.
 Paying tuition entitles no one to a passing grade.
-Passing grades, indeed all grades, are earned-not paid for. - ✓ No university student consents to any small amount of violence in any classroom, but paying tuition and enrolling in a Philosophy course implies consent to a variety of things you may or may not like.
+Passing grades, indeed all grades, are earned-not paid for. - Paying tuition is not dissimilar to buying a ticket to, say, a Calgary Flames hockey game.
+When patrons pay to watch professional hockey they consent to, among other things, the possibility that they might be a witness to violence on the ice.
+Fans do no consent to seeing violence anywhere else, which is why the police will intervene when people fight on one side of the boards but not the other.
+No fan would be successful in bringing a lawsuit against the Saddledome, or the Flames, or the NHL, because, forfend, a fight broke out on the ice.
+If fighting offends your sensibilities don't buy tickets to or otherwise watch professional hockey.
+No university student consents to any small amount of violence in any classroom, but paying tuition and enrolling in a Philosophy course implies consent to a variety of things you may or may not like.
 'Academic freedom' means you will be exposed to words and ideas, some of which will be distasteful to some students and possibly to all.
 It is impossible to identify and appreciate 'good' ideas without carefully considering 'bad' ideas.
-We should consider why they are 'bad' and not merely 'forbidden'. - ✓ Philosophy students consent to the possibility that they might read and hear things that offend their sensibilities.
+We should consider why they are 'bad' and not merely 'forbidden'.

+Philosophy students consent to the possibility that they might read and hear things that offend their sensibilities.
 You have every right not to be harmed in my class, but you have NO right not to be offended.
 The pursuit of wisdom equips students to better cope with life's inevitable challenges.
 No one on the planet-not God and certainly no Philosophy Professor at Ambrose-has the responsibility to make things perfect for you.
 Perfection is the enemy of the good.
-If you remain in this Philosophy class you consent to be challenged.
-You consent to think carefully about, among other things, Truth, Beauty, and Goodness in a world that is all too often deceptive, ugly, gritty, and unjust.
+If you cannot cope with imperfect language in an imperfect world, then I suggest you drop Philosophy and walk down the hall and find the class called 'Utopia 101'.
+It's in the round classroom, with no corners, no sharp edges, no micro-aggressions.
+You'll be very safe there!
+You'll never be triggered in Utopia class.
+But, if you remain in this Philosophy class you consent to be challenged.
+You consent to think carefully about, among other things, Truth, Beauty, and Goodness in a world that is all too often deceptive, shady, gritty, and unjust.
 The work of Philosophy takes courage, though, frankly, not very much.

-Ambrose University Important Information:
+Ambrose University Academic Policies: